Jury finds The New York Times did not libel former Alaska Gov. Sarah Palin

-NEW YORK (AP) — The New York Times did not libel former Alaska Gov. Sarah Palin for an error in a 2017 editorial that she says damaged her reputation, a jury concluded Tuesday.
+NEW YORK (AP) — The New York Times did not libel former Alaska Gov. Sarah Palin in a 2017 editorial that contained an error she claimed had damaged her reputation, a jury concluded Tuesday.

-The jury deliberated a little over two hours before reaching its verdict after lawyers for Palin and the newspaper delivered closing arguments at a Manhattan federal court civil trial that was in its second week.
+The jury deliberated a little over two hours before reaching its verdict.
+A judge and a different jury had reached the same conclusion about Palin’s defamation claims in 2022, but her lawsuit was revived by an appeals court.

-Palin was sullen immediately after the verdict was announced by a jury foreperson who said the Times was “not libel.”

-She testified Monday that death threats against her increased and her spirits fell after an editorial about gun violence said her political action committee had contributed to political rhetoric that enabled an atmosphere of violence.

-The Times corrected the article less than 14 hours after it was published.

-Palin was subdued as she left the courthouse for the final time and made her way to a waiting car, telling reporters: “I get to go home to a beautiful family of five kids and grandkids and a beautiful property and get on with life.
+Palin was subdued as she left the courthouse and made her way to a waiting car, telling reporters: “I get to go home to a beautiful family of five kids and grandkids and a beautiful property and get on with life.
 And that’s nice.”

-Later, she posted on the social platform X that she “didn’t prevail” in her lawsuit but vowed to “keep asking the press to quit making things up.”
+Later, she posted on the social platform X that she planned to “keep asking the press to quit making things up.”

-Kenneth Turkel, an attorney for Palin, said as he left the courthouse that the legal team will evaluate all posttrial and appellate options.

 Danielle Rhoades Ha, a Times spokesperson, said in a statement that the verdict “reaffirms an important tenet of American law: publishers are not liable for honest mistakes.”

+During the trial, former Times editorial page editor James Bennet tearfuly apologized to Palin, saying he was tormented by the error and worked urgently to correct it after readers complained to the newspaper.

+Palin testified Monday that death threats against her increased and her spirits fell after the editorial was published.

-In his closing argument, Turkel had urged the jury to find the Times liable for defamation on the grounds that its former editorial page editor, James Bennet, either knew what he was publishing was wrong or acted with “reckless disregard” for the truth.
+In his closing argument Tuesday, Palin’s attorney, Kenneth Turkel, had urged the jury to find the Times liable for defamation on the grounds that Bennet either knew what he was publishing was wrong or acted with “reckless disregard” for the truth.

 He asked the jury to award Palin compensatory damages for the harm done to her reputation and private mental anguish, adding that they should “find a number and let her get some closure to this thing.”